 Note: any passport page other than the main passport data page are not accepted.
 Carer cards are also not accepted.

-5. If you're successful, great!
-You can continue to join GenderGP!
+7. If you're successful, you'll be given a confirmation screen.
+You can continue with GenderGP!
 If not, please contact our friendly support team via our chatbot who can help look into this for you.

 Capturing a good document image